dffischer/pkgrepotools/clean-templates.md

 ## OPTIONS

-  If no file is given, clean-template reads from the standard input.
+  If no file is given, clean-templates reads from the standard input.

   - `-h`:
     Shows a summary of the options.